freeton20/prettier-plugin-solidity/README.md

   }
 ```

-Or you can use it as part of your linting to check that all your code is prettified:
+You can add a script to your package.json for running prettier on all your contracts:

 ```Bash
 "lint": "prettier --list-different 'contracts/**/*.sol'"